 Big Data analysis delivers highly accurate targeted marketing campaigns, which allow companies to adjust their efforts to specifically identified customers’ needs.
 A useful analysis can actually help with predicting what products or services customers may need in the future.
 Creating more customised advertisements for particular items is much easier with such knowledge.
 And it makes companies more proactive in listening to customers’ needs.

 Thanks to Big Data analysis, you can know what your customers are going to need before they make the first move toward purchasing.
 Real-time analysis of data collected from multiple channels, such as social media, store visits, or browsing history, allows companies to understand their customer needs fully.
 Personalised customer experience is key to a satisfied customer.
 With such an in-depth analysis of customers’ data, companies can adjust their whole business strategy accordingly, from marketing campaigns to customer service.
 It also allows contacting customers if a future issue arises.

 Up-selling and cross-selling

 Personalisation also offers a great way to upsell products.
-Big Data analysis gathers all the information about customers in one place, that can be used to serve personalised recommendations even to first-time customers.
-This way, they are more likely to find what they want, and as a result, purchase more products.
+Big Data analysis gathers all the information about customers in one place, which can be used to serve personalised recommendations even to first-time customers.
+This way, they are more likely to find what they want and as a result, purchase more products.

 Big Data allows companies to gain a full understanding of their products, so decision-making processes can optimise and change to ensure maximum operational efficiency.
 Operational and historical data gathered from various sources such as machine logs, social media, web, or apps can be turned into evident and actionable insights, which also can be used as an opportunity for improvement.